guardian/front-press-monitor/README.md

 ### Unit tests

+* `yarn build` to build the project.
+Necessary before testing.
-* `npm test` to run your tests once.
+* `yarn test` to run your tests once.
-* `nodemon --exec 'npm test' --ignore tmp` to watch your files and run tests on save.
+* `nodemon --exec 'yarn build && yarn test'` to watch your files and run tests on save.